About Gary’s Legal Services

 Gary provides a wide range of legal services to individuals and small to medium-sized businesses.
 In addition to his focus on firearm laws, he helps clients with their estate planning needs, businesses startups, and compliance issues.
 He works with clients to take a proactive rather than a reactive approach to help ensure they remain in compliance with federal and state laws and to meet their business and personal estate planning goals.
 He is also available when problems arise, whether they involve licensing, compliance, or firearms law issues.

 About Gary B. Wells

 Gary is licensed to practice law in the states of Texas and California.
 He has also been admitted to practice before the Supreme Court of the United States, the U.S. Court of Appeals for the Ninth Circuit, and the Northern and the Eastern Districts of California.

 Gary supports the Second Amendment as it was intended and believes this right must not be infringed.
 Until these infringements have been removed, however, he works with clients to help them understand and comply with these laws so they can exercise this right recognized under the Bill of Rights.
-He is an Endowment Life Member of the National Rifle Association and also a member of the Texas State Rifle Association, the California Rifle and Pistol Club, the Second Amendment Foundation, and the U.S. Concealed Carry Association.
+He is an Endowment Life Member of the National Rifle Association and also a member of the Texas State Rifle Association, the Texas Handgun Association, the California Rifle and Pistol Club, the Second Amendment Foundation, and the U.S. Concealed Carry Association.

 Volume 1: Federal Infringements

 No tool is more regulated than the firearm.
 Locating and interpreting the myriad of firearms laws can be daunting and, in most cases, highly frustrating.
 This book is designed to serve as a reference and procedural guide to those who believe in the fundamental right to keep and bear arms and wish to ensure they understand and comply with the legal infringements.
 This manual is also designed to help firearms business get started or maintain their ongoing businesses without legal entanglements.

 Volume 2: Texas Infringements